python/cpython/Doc/library/concurrent.futures.rst

 .. exception:: BrokenThreadPool

-   Derived from :exc:`~concurrent.futures.BrokenExecutor`, this exception class is raised when one of the workers of a :class:`ThreadPoolExecutor` has failed initializing.
+   Derived from :exc:`~concurrent.futures.BrokenExecutor`, this exception class is raised when one of the workers of a :class:`~concurrent.futures.ThreadPoolExecutor` has failed initializing.

    .. versionadded:: 3.7